JetBrains/intellij-sdk-docs/tutorials/action_system/action_system.md

 -------------

-#Groupping actions.
+#Groupping actions

 If some part of the functionality requires to implement several actions or actions are simply too many and overload the menu they can be joined into groups.
 In this case the group will be available as a top-level menu item, action will be represented as drop-down menu items.

-##Creating simple action groups.
+##Creating simple action groups
 Grouping can be done by extending adding *<group>* attribute to *<actions>* [plugin.xml](https://github.com/JetBrains/intellij-sdk/blob/master/code_samples/register_actions/META-INF/plugin.xml) file.